DC801/BM-Badge/README.md

 }
 ```

+(NOTE: Github won't display the colors in the examples below.
+Sorry....)

 > That doll is <span style="color:#b00;">evil</span>, I tells ya! <span style="color:#f33;font-weight:bold;">EVIL</span>!!

 You can also add styles one at a time, and they will accumulate: